yongjie97/ChannelFive/README.md

 Pre-university students seeking information to make a better judgements when choosing school and course.

 ## Solution
-Our website offers consolidated information from different universities, offers insight into IGP and starting salary.
-Includes a discussion platform for users to ask questions and interact with other users, as well as course reviews offered by the university.
+Our website offers consolidated information from different universities, offers insight into IGP and starting median salary.
+In addition, a discussion platform is available on the website for users to interact with other users, posting or answering enquiries.
+Users will also be able to the courses offered by each university.